-This is the third year of reporting for APM Group on modern slavery, other than in the UK; a copy of Ingeus' Modern Slavery Statement can be found here https://ingeus.com/uk/who-we-are/modern-slavery-statement.
-New legislation is due to come into effect in Canada and we will report in 2023 also in Canada.
+This is the fourth year of reporting for APM Group on modern slavery in Australia.
+We are also reporting in the UK and a copy of Ingeus' Modern Slavery Statement can be found here Modern Slavery Statement | Ingeus.
+New legislation is due to come into effect in Canada and we will report in 2024 also in Canada.

-This statement was approved by the board of APM Human Services International Limited on 6 December 2022.
+This statement was approved by the board of APM Human Services International Limited on 5 December 2023.